RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 But if your desired result is `Show me those 46966 IP Addresses`, it cannot show you.
 To achieve that, you need to maintain all IP addresses in a set.

-### Switch from Sorted Set to count-min sketch or top-k
+### Switch from a sorted set to count-min sketch or top-k

 Suppose you are using large [sorted sets](https://redis.io/docs/data-types/sorted-sets/) to solve one of the following problems: